 If you think your child has pink eye or any other vision problem, come see us

-If your child is experiencing eye pain or vision problems, please contact us at Westchester Health to see one of our pediatric specialists.
+If your child is experiencing eye pain or vision problems, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Over the years we’ve seen hundreds of cases of pink eye and know how to help patients, and their parents, get past it.
 Whenever, wherever you need us, we’re here for you.